DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

-### Loading data into Tableau
+### 1. Loading data into Tableau

 Tableau accepts several data formats, including Excel spreadsheets.
 You can also connect to remotely served data such as [Google Sheets](https://www.google.com/sheets/about/).
 However, to keep it simple, we'll just load in our local Excel spreadsheet.

+- Open Tableau
 - Select `Microsoft Excel` under the `Connect` menu.
 Navigate to where the data are held.

 - On the left-hand side we see that we are connected to the `State_Data_Formatted.xlsx` spreadsheet.
 Underneath the connection you see both `worksheets`.
-Drag the `WaterUse` sheet into the top right panel.
+Drag the `WaterUse` sheet into the panel labelled "*Drag sheets here*".

 - Make sure the data loaded into Tableau correctly: